Freeports in the UK

 Business rates relief

-There is full, 100% relief from business rates on qualifying new properties and partial relief for expanded properties in Freeport tax sites.
-This is claimable until 30 September 2026, with the relief applying for 5 years from the point at which you receive it.
+There is full, 100% relief from business rates (or non-domestic rates in Scotland and Wales) on qualifying new properties and partial relief for expanded properties in Freeport tax sites.
+This relief applies for 5 years from the point at which you receive it.

 National Insurance contributions relief

-Freeports offer 0% employer National Insurance contributions paid on salary up to £25,000 per annum, applicable for 3 years per eligible employee for new hires between 5 April 2022 and 6 April 2022.
+Freeports offer 0% employer National Insurance contributions paid on salary up to £25,000 per annum, applicable for 3 years per eligible employee hired before the tax relief deadline.
 Employees must be new hires and spend more than 60% of their working time in the Freeport to be eligible.

 Enhanced capital allowance